erin-noe-payne/express-train/ReadMe.md

 Environmental configuration is stored in .env.json.
 These should be values specific to an environment, such as database connection strings, http / https settings, port number, etc. Sample configuration files are kept in the config directory.
+By default, .env.json is in .gitignore and will be generated in the environment based on the NODE_ENV variable set in that environment the first time the application starts.
 The json object is loaded directly on to app.config.

 ### Models, middleware, controllers